Early trends in support of, &

 Yes 52%; No 46%; Unsure or no response: 2%.
 A 6 percentage point margin.
 5

 2011-MAR-17: The Washington Post published the following graph showing the results of their joint poll with ABC News.
-Supporters of SSM were 53% compared with 44% opposed -- a 9 percentage point margin:
+Supporters of SSM were 53% compared with 44% opposed -- a 9 percentage point margin.
+This gap is statistically significant because it is much larger than the margin of error.

 The survey was taken among a representative sample of 1,005 adults.
-The margin of error is ±3.5 percentage points.
+The margin of error is ~+mn~3.5 percentage points.
 6More details on this poll.

 2011-APR-06: New York state poll on SSM is completed: